api3dao/airnode/docker/README.md

 - [`npm`](#npm)
 - [`docker`](#docker)

-**To run all the pieces together and build Docker images, you can use the two convenience Yarn targets:**
+**To build Docker images, you can use the two convenience Yarn targets:**

 ```bash
 yarn docker:build:local